evertonmj/redis-test/README.md

 ------------

-1. ## Before Running the Scripts
+0. ## Before Running the Scripts

 ## Requirements
 * You must have a Redis Enterprise Account.
 You can try it for free here: [Try it for free](https://redis.io/try-free/).
+After getting access to your account, you will need credentials (user/password) to interact with the API.

 * You must have access to a computer terminal.
 If you are using Microsoft Windows, [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5) is highly recommended.

+* Basic programming skills and how to use a computer terminal to interact with external services.

+* For the purposes of this test, a Bastion Host was available to connect and interact with Redis Services.
+Please, ask for support about how can you get ready to connect and interact with your cluster.

+1. ## Running Interactively

+You can perform this tests by running the main python script (main.py) or by running individual test script.

+- To run main script: `python main.py`

 2. ## Database Replication Test